ricsirigu/ricsirigu.github.io/src/data/blog/security-standards-you-should-know/index.md

 — Security standards without the headache — just facts, links, and context.

 Security standards provide the technical and organizational foundations for protecting systems, data, and infrastructure.
-While they are **not laws**, they’re often essential for demonstrating compliance with **legal and regulatory requirements** — including European mandates like the <a href="https://digital-strategy.ec.europa.eu/en/policies/cyber-resilience-act" target="_blank" rel="noopener noreferrer"><strong>Cyber Resilience Act (CRA)</strong></a> and the <a href="https://single-market-economy.ec.europa.eu/sectors/electrical-and-electronic-engineering-industries-eei/radio-equipment-directive-red_en" target="_blank" rel="noopener noreferrer"><strong>Radio Equipment Directive (RED)</strong></a>.
+While they are **not laws**, they’re often essential for demonstrating compliance with **legal and regulatory requirements**, including European mandates like the <a href="https://digital-strategy.ec.europa.eu/en/policies/cyber-resilience-act" target="_blank" rel="noopener noreferrer"><strong>Cyber Resilience Act (CRA)</strong></a> and the <a href="https://single-market-economy.ec.europa.eu/sectors/electrical-and-electronic-engineering-industries-eei/radio-equipment-directive-red_en" target="_blank" rel="noopener noreferrer"><strong>Radio Equipment Directive (RED)</strong></a>.

-Whether you're working in **enterprise IT**, **cloud services**, **automotive**, **healthcare**, or **industrial systems**, these standards — when applied correctly — help you build systems that are more secure, more resilient, and easier to prove compliant.
+Whether you're working in **enterprise IT**, **cloud services**, **automotive**, **healthcare**, or **industrial systems**, these standards, when applied correctly, help you build systems that are more secure, more resilient, and easier to prove compliant.

 ---